CamillaPei/cse15l-lab-reports/labreport5.md

     result.add(0, s);
 }
 ```
-This line was adding elements at the zeroth index of the list, resulting a reversed order.
+`result.add(0, s)` was adding element s at the zeroth index of the list, thus resulting a reversed order.
+This bug was lead to inconsistent output with the expected output.
 I changed it to:

 ```
 if(sc.checkString(s)) {
     result.add(s);
 }
 ```
+Now element s are being added in order.

 My second bug was in the `merge` method:
 ```
 while(index2 < list2.size()) {